-No User ReviewsWrite a review

 Power & Run Time

-At a noise rating of 74 dBA (just slightly more noisy than a dishwasher), this generator can be started via a simple traditional pull-start mechanism, or a simple and elegant electric starter (battery included).
+At a noise rating of 74 dBA (just slightly more noisy than a dishwasher), this generator can be started via a classic hand-operated recoil starting mechanism, or a user-friendly and efficient electric starter (battery included).

-With a fuel capacity of 6.6 gallons, the PG7500 may run for around 13 hours at 50% load with a full tank (fuel consumption around 0.51 GPH).
+The PG7500's fuel tank holds 6.6 gallons, ensuring uninterrupted operation for around 13 hours at 50% load with a full tank (fuel consumption approximately 0.51 GPH).

 Outlets

-This Pulsar generator isn't quite RV Ready, but it features an L5-30R receptacle, allowing a simple RV connection through an L5-30P to TT-30R adaptor.
-Besides, due to the featured twist-lock L14-30R receptacle, the PG7500 is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.
+This Pulsar generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor.
+However, it is still not quite RV ready.
+Besides, thanks to its twist-lock L14-30R receptacle, the PG7500 is transfer switch ready, facilitating easy hookup to your breaker box to provide backup power for your home during blackouts.

 Portability